 - seeking the early intervention of a Crown Witness Coordinator or other support person to assess the complainant's willingness to participate in the process and any reasons for their reluctance to participate;

-- reviewing the case to determine if police should be asked to obtain a sworn videotaped statement from the complainant;
+- reviewing the case to determine if the police should be asked to obtain a sworn videotaped statement from the complainant; and

-- in rare cases, an order excluding the public from the courtroom while the complainant gives evidence: s.
-486(1).
+- in rare cases, an order excluding the public from the courtroom while the complainant gives evidence pursuant to s.
+486(1) of the Criminal Code.

 If the complainant refuses to testify, Crown counsel should consider whether other admissible evidence is sufficient to prove the domestic violence offence.
 Crown counsel may consider excusing the complainant from testifying without further consequence.

-If the complainant does testify but cannot recall or the testimony differs from previous statements given, Crown counsel should consider the various options available that may enable the presentation of credible/reliable evidence of the complainant before the court, such as:
+If the complainant does testify but cannot recall details, or the testimony differs from previous statements given, Crown counsel should consider the various options available that may enable the presentation of credible and reliable evidence of the complainant before the court, such as:

-- seeking leave to show the complainant a prior statement, for the purpose of refreshing memory;
+- seeking leave to show the complainant a prior statement, for the purpose of refreshing their memory;

 - seeking leave to cross-examine the complainant as an adverse witness, pursuant to s.
 9(1) of the Canada Evidence Act;Footnote 1